 I have been following a recent spate of cases where one parent has sought to relocate out of the country following separation or divorce with great interest.
 It seemed as though we were witnessing a real change of emphasis with more attention being paid to the effect of reduced contact between children and the parent left behind than had previously been the case.

 Since 2001, the courts have largely followed a landmark case (Payne v Payne) where a mother was allowed to return to New Zealand even though it effectively meant that the father would lose contact with his daughter.
 The mother was the primary carer of the child and she was able to show that the adverse effect on her mental wellbeing of being forced to remain in the UK outweighed the loss of contact between the father and his four-year-old daughter.
-To illustrate this, there was a case we blogged about in April (Is Skype really the answer to losing children in divorce) where a judge ruled a mother could move to Australia with her daughter despite the fact it would severely affect her relationship with her father.
+To illustrate this, there was a case where a judge ruled a mother could move to Australia with her daughter despite the fact it would severely affect her relationship with her father.

 However, I have noticed several instances of cases bucking the trend.
 Earlier this year, a judge ruled that it was not acceptable for a mother to move back to Canada with the children following divorce.
 In this case, the children lived with both the father and mother following separation and the fact that residence was shared was an important but not overriding factor.